aef-/ex_clearbit/README.md

 1. A test suite
 2. An interface for the streaming API
 3. A way to manage callbacks for asynchronous calls

+## CONTRIBUTING

+1. Fork the repo.
+2. Make your changes on a separate branch from master (always keep your master branch up to date with the upstream repository).
+3. Submit a PR from your changed branch.